- Solar advice hub

 Receiving less solar irradiance obviously means you’ll need more panels on your roof to achieve the same power generation as those basking in higher quantities.

-5. The type of solar panel
+5. The efficiency of your solar panels

 Limitations on the number of solar panels you can have